 More to the point, you can display wonderful photos of your staff and/or people working with elders.
 This is your opportunity to introduce images that project the warmth and caring of your service.
 Happy and kind photos jump out on the normally boring, text-heavy search result page.
 There’s no charge for photos, so put in a lot.
 Other than an accurate NAP, it’s the single most important thing you can do to boost your visibility.

-Want help with your Google My Business page?
+Want help with your Google Business Profile?

 We offer Google Services for clients who license our content resources or have us build their actual website.
 To learn more, give us a call at 707-477-0700 (Pacific) or email helpyougrow@elderpagesonline.com